Jesus the Sin Bearer

 ‘Listen to another parable.
 There was a landowner who planted a vineyard, put a fence around it, dug a wine press in it, and built a watch-tower.
 Then he leased it to tenants and went to another country.
 When the harvest time had come, he sent his slaves to the tenants to collect his produce.
 But the tenants seized his slaves and beat one, killed another, and stoned another.
 Again he sent other slaves, more than the first; and they treated them in the same way.
 Finally he sent his son to them, saying, “They will respect my son.”
 But when the tenants saw the son, they said to themselves, “This is the heir; come, let us kill him and get his inheritance.”
 So they seized him, threw him out of the vineyard, and killed him.
 Now when the owner of the vineyard comes, what will he do to those tenants?’
 They said to him, ‘He will put those wretches to a miserable death, and lease the vineyard to other tenants who will give him the produce at the harvest time.’

-But consider the compassionate heart of Jesus on the night He was betrayed and arrested.
-His prayer is unbounded by time and space.
-This unique priestly prayer deserves careful study.
-See Ray Stedman, The Longest Prayer.
-Ray says, "...it is indeed the longest recorded prayer of our Lord.
+Ray Stedman in The Longest Prayer says, "...it is indeed the longest recorded prayer of our Lord.
 In it we can discern the inner thoughts of his mind and learn much of his relationship with his Father.
 But this prayer is also the longest in the scope of time that it covers.
-It stretches across twenty centuries and includes us as well as the apostles.
+It stretches across twenty centuries and includes us as well as the apostles."

 Jesus Prays for His Disciples